 - Drugs are great!
 His works often feature characters using hallucinogens to positive effect, such as Ozymandias in Watchmen and the cop in V for Vendetta.
 Also, when Miracleman changes the world, he legalizes all drugs.

 - Experimentation with form: symmetrical and chiastic story structures (e.g. the pirate comics in Watchmen), playing with the chronological order of events (the fourth chapter of Watchmen, which jumps back and forth between the past, present, and future), as well as layouts enabling dialogue to be read in different orders (e.g. the Mobius strip segment in Promethea).

 - Lots of sex.
 Lost Girls and The League of Extraordinary Gentlemen: The Black Dossier stand out.

 - He also has a thing for Rape as Drama.
-However, it is almost always done tactfully.
-But some scenes in his current Neonomicon project take explicit rape to Nausea Fuel lengths.
+However, it is almost always done tactfully (unless you're reading Neonomicon).

 - Black Comedy and Kafka Komedy: A lot of his work from his early days at 2000 AD is overflowing with this (especially DR & Quinch and his collection of Tharg's Future Shocks).
 These themes remain in his later works, but they are not nearly as prevalent as they are in some of his oldest stories.